SathvikHegade/secure_pad_pro/README.md

 - Bookmark your note URL; private notes require the matching password.
 - For public notes, leave the password field empty on the access form.
+- Public notes can adjust the auto-delete timer (1 hour to 7 days) in the editor.
-- Re-save content after major edits to restart the 24-hour retention window.
+- Re-save content after major edits to restart the retention countdown.
 - Use dark mode before lengthy writing sessions to reduce eye strain.
-- Upload optimized PDFs or images under 10 MB for faster load times and download important files promptly—they expire after 24 hours.
+- Upload optimized PDFs or images under 10 MB for faster load times and download important files promptly—they expire after your configured window.

 ## Maintainer